NCI-ITEB/tumor_epidemiology_approaches/sessions/session_5/practical.md

 {% include image-modal.html link="practical_assets/22_RefSig_tab.png" %}

-This will take you to the Reference Signature part of the Catalog module, specifically the RS in mSigPortal page.
+This will take you to the **Reference Signature** part of the **Catalog** module, specifically the **RS in mSigPortal page**.
 This page contains a series of pie charts organizing the different reference signatures available on mSigPortal:

 {% include image-modal.html link="practical_assets/23_ref_sigs.png" %}